Rayokii/Rayokii/README.md

         I have knowledge in: Python, HTML/CSS, JavaScript, Java, Bash & SQL

-            I also some knowledge in Bootstrap, React & JavaFX
+            I also have some knowledge in Bootstrap, React & JavaFX